Orca Slicer

 Once the installation is complete, you’ll see the Completing OrcaSlicer Setup screen.
 Click Finish to finalize the process.

 After installation, you can launch Orca Slicer from the Desktop shortcut or the Start Menu.
-The installation is complete, and you’re ready to use Orca Slicer!e
+The installation is complete, and you’re ready to use Orca Ai

 For macOS Users:

-If you are using a Mac, download the .dmg file from the same releases page.
+If you are using a 3d print OS, download the .dmg file from the same releases page.

 After the file is downloaded, open it and drag the Orca Slicer app into your Applications folder.